Multirious/bevy_tween/README.md

 Flexible tweening plugin for Bevy.
-This crate solves for tweening animation with the approach of integrating everything into Bevy's ECS, allowing you to exploits the already flexible ECS systems to tune and extends the animation process to your needs.
+This crate solves for tweening animation with the approach of integrating everything into Bevy's ECS and uses dependency injection, allowing you to exploits the already flexible ECS systems to tune and extends the animation process to your needs.

 ## Differences